 Try cutting old stems to encourage the growth of new stems that will hopefully produce healthy buds.

 TIP: You’ll want to do this in late Winter to avoid buds from getting damaged by frost.

-Harsh Winter weather can damage the integrity of your hydrangea plant.
-You can remedy this by adding burlap to the soil around your stems, as well as filling the area with dried leaves so that snow or frost has a harder time of reaching your stems and roots.
+Harsh winter weather can damage the integrity of your hydrangea plant.
+You can remedy this by adding burlap to the soil around your stems, as well as filling the area with dried leaves so that snow or frost has a harder time reaching your stems and roots.

 You’ll want to preserve your buds as much as you can if you live in an area with very low temperatures in the Winter.

 That about covers it!
 Once you understand what hydrangeas need in order to thrive and produce beautiful blooms, you’ll be happy to have this beautiful flower as part of your garden bed.

 If you’re looking for more pops of color and different petal shapes, then you should take a look at these low-maintenance perennials.
 They’re some of the most interesting looking flowers PLUS they’re especially easy to take care of, as most of them are quite a drought tolerant, making them perfect choices for many parts of the country.